 Acupuncture & Intramuscular Stimulation (IMS)

-We can offer acupuncture and IMS with a specific focus on intramuscular stimulation and rehab.
-Ask us if IMS might be a good choice for you!
+We can offer IMS and acupuncture with a specific focus on intramuscular stimulation and rehab.
+Ask us if IMS or acupuncture might be a good choice for you!

 Acupuncture: what is it?

 Acupuncture is a method of encouraging the body to promote natural healing and to improve functioning.
 This is done by inserting needles and applying heat or electrical stimulation at very precise acupuncture points.

 Modern Scientific Explanation that Physiotherapists and modern medical professionals ascribe to – Needling the acupuncture points stimulates the nervous system to release chemicals in the muscles, spinal cord, and brain.
 These chemicals will either change the experience of pain, or they will trigger the release of other chemicals and hormones which influence the body’s own internal regulating system.
 The improved energy and biochemical balance produced by acupuncture results in stimulating the body’s natural healing abilities, and in promoting physical and emotional well-being.

 Acupuncture is a system which can influence three areas of health care: Promotion of health and well-being, Prevention of illness, Treatment of various medical conditions.
 While acupuncture is often associated with pain control, in the hands of a well-trained practitioner it has much broader applications.
 Acupuncture can be effective as the only treatment used, or as the support or adjunct to other medical treatment forms in many medical and surgical disorders.
 The World Health Organization recognizes the use of acupuncture in the treatment of a wide range of problems, including: Muscular and neurological disorders: headaches, facial tics, neck pain, rib neuritis, frozen shoulder, tennis elbow, various forms of tendonitis, low back pain, sciatica, osteoarthritis.